FREQUENTLY ASKED QUESTIONS

 What is the price range of the artwork?

 We believe that art should be accessible to a wide audience, so we are proud to offer Laasya’s collection at multiple price points.
 For original traditional Indian art, prices start at $850 for a framed, 7 x 11 inch Mithila (Madhubani) painting, and original contemporary art paintings are priced from $1,000 upwards.
 Each painting is priced based on size and the artist’s credentials, and all paintings come with an authenticity certificate.

 How do your prices compare to the prices of works sold by galleries and websites based in India?

-While we work very hard to keep our prices reasonable, they are usually slightly higher than galleries or websites in India.
+While we work very hard to keep our prices reasonable, they are usually higher than galleries or websites in India.
 The added margins include the following:

 - Courier and insurance costs, and customs broker fees as required

 - Stretching (mounting of paintings on stretcher bars) and associated transport

 - Expenses to operate a business in the Bay Area, including travel to India to acquire art; packing and sending unsold art back to India; hosting events and sponsoring artist visits to the US.

 - Profit margin to pay for our time and experience in hand-picking quality art, connecting with artists to get exclusive access to their works and guiding clients throughout the buying process.

 Can a collector request a commissioned work?